Massless Representations in Conformal Space and Their de Sitter Restrictions: Unitary Transformation from Real to a Diagonal Compact Cartan Basis of

 moreover, employing Eq. \eqref{muhum}, we have:

 and so forth:

 As naturally expected, the set of basis vectors $\{n^{}_{a^{}_-}\}$ satisfies orthogonality relations analogous to those of its complex-conjugate counterpart $\{n^{}_{a^{}_+}\}$:

-In this construction, the only nonzero inner products are (see again Eq. \eqref{muhum}):
+In this construction, the only non-zero inner products are (see again Eq. \eqref{muhum}):

-\begin{Remark} {In light of the foregoing discussion, it is worth emphasizing that the complex rescaling of the null vectors $n^{}_{\widehat{05}_\pm}, n^{}_{\widehat{12}_\pm}$, and $n^{}_{\widehat{34}_\pm}$ by the factor `$\mathrm{i}$' is prescribed in such a way as to ensure the validity of the identities \eqref{aram}-\eqref{aram'}.
+\begin{Remark} {\textbf{(complex rescaling of the null vectors as a phase rotation).} In light of the foregoing discussion, it is worth emphasizing that the complex rescaling of the null vectors $n^{}_{\widehat{05}_\pm}, n^{}_{\widehat{12}_\pm}$, and $n^{}_{\widehat{34}_\pm}$ by the factor `$\mathrm{i}$' is prescribed in such a way as to ensure the validity of the identities \eqref{aram}-\eqref{aram'}.
 This rescaling corresponds to a rotation in the complex plane and leaves the underlying geometric structure invariant.} \end{Remark}

 Taking the above into account, we now examine the matrix realization of the $\mathfrak{u}(1)$ generator $E$ \eqref{U(1)generator} of the conformal Lie algebra $\mathfrak{u}(2,2)\cong\mathfrak{su}(2,2)\oplus\mathfrak{u}(1)$, expressed with respect to the chiral basis.
 This yields a form analogous to $\omega(4,2)$ \eqref{omega(4,2)=iDMat}, but with a different interpretation of the indices: